DanielRachkidi/Advanced-Web-and-Javascript-And-API-Management-project/README.md

 - One React application to expose the features listed in previous section
 - Bonus : setup an api gateway and authorization server

-## Deliverables
-- Technical documentation of the application
-- Short video that shows your application running (backend and frontend)
-- Your git repository for front and back ends
-- Bonus: production guide (how to setup in a “real” environment)